bradlarsen/switchback/README.md

 CONTACT INFORMATION
 ===================

-Contact Bradford Larsen at blarsen@cs.tufts.edu with questions or comments.
+Contact Bradford Larsen at brad.larsen@gmail.com with questions or comments.